Martin Romualdez

 Romualdez was elected back to the lower chamber in 2019.
 During his second tenure, he managed the successful vice presidential campaign of Sara Duterte.
 He was elected as speaker in 2022.
 During his speakership, Romualdez played a key role in the Marcos–Duterte rift and pursued constitutional reforms that were marred by irregularities.

+Romualdez was arrested on September 7, 2026 after Sandiganbayan charged him over ₱7.4-billion plunder case and is currently detained at the Quezon City Jail in Payatas.